ClockSelect/myevic/README.md

         Bring the resistance to zero with - to unlock and reset it.
         You may also fire two seconds to zero the resistance.
     * Other lines:
       * Zero All:

-         Also zeroes all "START" mode resistances.
+        Zeroes all resistances; also zeroes all "START" mode saved resistance settings.
+      * TCR Set:

+        Enters the TCR Set menu.
+This menu can also be accessed by switching off the box and pressing both Fire and Right regulatory button for 5 seconds.
       * Exit:

         Self explanatory.